ImJCyo/SillyTavern-MultiSpeaker-Colorizer/README.md

 ## ⚙️ Configuration

-- **Enable/Disable:** Toggle the entire extension on or off without losing your character list.
+- **Enable/Disable Logging:** Toggle Console (F12) logging on or off.
-- **Global Lightness:** Use the slider to increase visibility on dark themes or reduce "neon" effects on lighter backgrounds.
 - **Add Character:** Enter the character's name exactly as it appears in the chat and select a color.
-- **Manual Save:** Use the "Manual Save All" button to immediately commit all profile changes to SillyTavern's storage.
+- **Apply & Save:** Use the "Apply & Save" button to immediately commit all profile changes to SillyTavern's storage, and scan back 3 messages to apply your new color choices.

 ## 📁 Profile Sharing (Import/Export)